mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 ![](/images/arduino_com-port.jpg)

   * Open the Serial Monitor to view the pre-loaded sketch that come with the Mayfly by pressing the `Serial Monitor` button, hold `Ctrl+Shift+M` or select `Tools > Serial Monitor` from the menu.
-Make sure the "`baud`" rate option at the bottom right side of the widnow is set to "`9600`".
+Make sure the "`baud`" rate option at the bottom right side of the window is set to "`9600`".

 ## Compiling and Uploading Code

+The following information will get the Mayfly set up for the temperature logging code that will run once the unit has been deployed in the field.

+In each of the three sections of code to follow, there will be a link to a sketch for the Arduino IDE.
+The link will open a web browser window to the repository on GitHub, where the sketch is hosted.

+You will need to look for the file that ends with the extension `.ino`.
+This is the sketch for the Arduino IDE.

+Use your mouse to `Right Click` on the file and select `Save Link As`.

+The Arduino IDE expects to have files in a folder with the same name so, once you have downloaded the file, create a folder with the same name of the file, minus the `.ino` extension and place the file in that folder (ex. the file `Mayfly_RealTimeClock.ino` would be placed in a folder named `Mayfly_RealTimeClock`).

+The Arduino IDE creates a folder, usually in `Documents/Arduino/sketches`, for you to save your sketches.
+You do not have to save them here but it makes it easier to find them later and they will appear in the menu under `File > Sketchbook > sketches`.

 ### Setting the date and time on the Real-time clock

-One of the first things that need to be done before using the Mayfly for data logging is setting the date and time on the real-time clock (RTC).
+One of the most important first steps that needs to be done is setting up the real-time clock (RTC).

-[Download](https://github.com/movingplaid/Mayfly_RealTimeClock/blob/master/Mayfly_RealTimeClock.ino) the code for setting the real-time clock and open it in the Arduino IDE.
+[Download](https://github.com/movingplaid/Mayfly_RealTimeClock) the code for setting the real-time clock and open it in the Arduino IDE.

 This sketch is meant to be a simple as possible, but you need to do things in the right order to obtain the best possible time setting.

 Since we are setting the time based on the compile time of the sketch, there will be a slight difference between the system time and the Mayfly time (about 10 seconds).

-  * Complile and upload the sketch
+  * Compile and upload the sketch
   * Comment out the line for setting the clock
-  * Complile and upload again
+  * Compile and upload again

 We do a second compile and upload after commenting out the portion of the code that sets the time so that the next time you open the Serial Monitor or turn the Mayfly on, the time will not get reset to the compile time again.